lkevinzc/dance/README.md

-If you are interested in ML model serving, feel free to check out my another project on [model serving framework](https://github.com/mosecorg/mosec)!
+If you are interested in ML model serving, feel free to have a look at my another project on [model serving framework](https://github.com/mosecorg/mosec)!

 ---
 # dance